ejboettcher/Talk-ProcessingLargeDatawithPandas/READMD.md

 Luckily, we live in a time where most people have laptops processing power that would have been the engineers who put a man on the moon swoon and/or would have thought to be impossible to make.

-But, you say my data is BIG data so I neeeedddd even better computer.
+But, you say my data is BIG data, so I neeeedddd a better computer.

 ## Brief (and Subset) of History of Large data

 As soon as there has been paper there has been large data sets.
-For example, in the 1600  Johannes Kepler had to wait until Tycho Brahe died before he could get a hold of a large data sets to prove how planets orbit the sun.
+For example, in the 1600 Johannes Kepler used Tycho Brahe large data set on planet observations to prove how planets orbit the sun.
+Unfortunately, he had to wait until Tycho Brahe died before he could get a hold of a large data sets.

 |  ![watch](./images/watch.jpg)| Only equipment needed to measure speed of light |
 |:--|:---:|